Learning the Quality of Machine Permutations in Job Shop Scheduling: Related Works

-One of the first applications of ML to PDRs is presented in \citep{PDRNN}, where a Neural Network (NN) selects the most suited PDR among a pool of rules.
-The decisions of the NN are based on the current system state and the training phase is done through simulations.
+One of the first applications of ML to PDRs is presented in \citep{PDRNN}, where a neural network selects the most suited PDR among a pool of rules.
+The decisions of the neural network are based on the current system state and the training phase is done through simulations.
 In \citep{ImitationPDR}, an imitation learning method is proposed to learn PDRs by using the supervision of a MILP solver.
 This work demonstrated how learning from optimal solutions is not enough to produce robust PDRs.

 Most of the recent research efforts focus on adapting DRL to learn PDRs.
-After the Markov Decision Process is correctly formulated, a policy to schedule operations is learnt from experience derived from resolving the same instances many times.
-In \citep{AC-DRL}, an actor-critic architecture \citep{ActorCritic} is proposed, where the critic evaluates the value of decisions in the partial schedule, while the actor learns to make decisions based on the schedule and the critic estimations.
+After a correct formulation of the Markov Decision Process, a policy to schedule operations is learnt from the experience derived by resolving the same instances many times.
+In \citep{AC-DRL}, an actor-critic architecture \citep{ActorCritic} is proposed, where the critic evaluates the value of decisions in the partial schedule, whereas the actor learns to make decisions based on the schedule and the critic estimations.
 In \citep{DispatchDRL}, an actor-critic is also proposed, but with a Graph Neural Network \citep{GNN} (GNN) to construct an adaptive representation of the partial schedule.
-One interesting aspect of this work is that the authors underline how GNNs seem to have poor performance when applied to disjunctive graphs due to the high density of such graphs.
+One interesting aspect of this work is that the authors underline how GNNs seem to have poor performance when applied to disjunctive graphs.
 Another example of an actor-critic architecture coupled with a GNN is in \citep{ScheduleDRL}.
-This work applies GNNs to the disjunctive graph and fixes the problem observed in \citep{DispatchDRL} by specifically designing a GNN for the JSP and by using a rich set of features to describe operations.
+This work applies GNNs to the disjunctive graphs of JSP instances by specifically designing a GNN architecture and by using a rich set of features to describe operations.
 From these works, it is not possible to draw any conclusion on the benefits of applying GNNs to disjunctive graphs, therefore, we prefer to avoid GNNs.